JetBrains/Qodana/topics/jenkins.md

 In this configuration, the `environment` block defines any environment variables to be used in the pipeline.
 The `QODANA_TOKEN` variable refers to the [project token](project-token.md) generated in Qodana Cloud and is contained in the `qodana-token` [global credentials](%JenkinsCred%).
-If you are using a Qodana Cloud instance other than https://qodana.cloud/, override it by declaring the `QODANA_ENDPOINT` variable.
+If you are using a Qodana Cloud instance other than https://qodana.cloud/, override it by declaring the `QODANA_ENDPOINT` environment variable.
 The project token is required by the paid %instance%
 [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.
 You can see these sections to learn how to generate the project token in Qodana Cloud:

 * The [project setup](set-up-your-project.md) section explains how to get the project token generated while first working with Qodana Cloud
 * The [](cloud-projects.topic#cloud-manage-projects) section explains how to create a project in the existing Qodana Cloud organization

-If you are using another Qodana Cloud instance than https://qodana.cloud/, override it by declaring the `QODANA_ENDPOINT` variable.

 This configuration uses the `docker` agent to invoke %instance% [Docker images](docker-images.md).
 Using the `WORKSPACE` variable, the `args` block mounts the local checkout directory to the project directory of a Docker image,